maniospas/Blombly/docs/basics/builtins.md

 the `as` keyword.
 This performs an assignment without breaking normal code writing upon encountering an error value, but returns a true/false value depending on whether an error was found.
-Below is a simple one-liner that retries reading from the console until a number if provided.
+Below is a simple one-liner that retries reading from the console until a number is provided.

 ```java
 while(not number as "Give a number:"|read|float) {}